-This article was previously published in the CACE Blog on March 29, 2022.
+This article was originally published in the CACE Blog on March 29, 2022.

 On March 7 and 8, an intrepid band of seeker/explorers met in San Diego to engage in school site visits and attend exploratory workshops at our latest Christian Deeper Learning conference (CDL5).